Print on Demand ( POD )

 December - Sales continue steadily, though the LSI numbers are distorted by another big Ingram stocking order in mid-November.
 The Amazon sales rank of the book drops into the high nine-thousand range, as gift books dominate December online sales.
 This is the lowest mail order month since February, as customers avoid the holiday mail crunch.
 Ingram sales hit record high, thanks to good stocking and customers' preference to order books through stores during the holiday season.

-Year in Summary - Foner Books netted a little over $11,000 in profit during the first year on sales of 1623 print-on-demand copies of "Start Your Own Computer Business."
+Year in Summary - Foner Books netted a little over $11,000 in profit during 2003 on sales of 1623 print-on-demand copies of "Start Your Own Computer Business."
 There were no returns reported through Lightning Source, and only two books shipped by direct mail "went missing."
 The book was designed from the outset for print-on-demand publication since the niche subject and low page count (168 pages) would have rendered it a poor candidate for bookstore sales.
 Sales momentum built throughout the year, with occasional glitches due primarily to availability issues and website traffic patterns.
-Sales continued to accelerate in the first quarter of the second year, proving that the Christmas season demand at the end of the first year was due to website traffic and word-of-mouth rather than holiday gift giving.
+Sales continued to accelerate in the first quarter of 2004, proving that the demand in late 2003 was due to website traffic and word-of-mouth rather than holiday gift giving.